Midland and South Western Junction Railway: By-passing the GWR at Marlborough

 The through connection had been achieved by running over the track of the hostile GWR from Marlborough to Grafton Junction.
 This showed itself in signalling delays, suggested to be contrived purposely; in restrictions on fares and goods rates, and the potential to veto through charges; and an obligatory ticket inspection stop at Savernake.
 Moreover, the line had steep gradients which limited the loads of through trains; and there was a charge of £3,000 annually for use of the line.

-There were attempts to obtain Parliamentary authorisation for a railway to pass round the GWR, in 1884 and 1889, but both foundered due to GWR opposition in Parliament.
+There were attempts to obtain parliamentary authorisation for a railway to pass round the GWR, in 1884 and 1889, but both foundered due to GWR opposition in Parliament.
 A more carefully assembled proposal was put forward in 1894, in collaboration with Henry Brudenell-Bruce, 5th Marquess of Ailesbury, owner of much land adjoining the intended route.

-On this occasion the bill was successful, the nominally independent Marlborough and Grafton Railway was incorporated on 7 August 1896, and on 26 June 1898 the new line opened.
+On this occasion the bill was successful, the nominally independent Marlborough and Grafton Railway was incorporated on 7 August 1896 by the Marlborough and Grafton Railway Act 1896 (59 & 60 Vict. c. ccxxx), and on 26 June 1898 the new line opened.
 The new line was 5+3/4 mi in length; it was double track, and existing line from just south of Savernake to Grafton was doubled and passed to the new company.
 There was a 647 yd tunnel near Marlborough and the ruling gradient was 1 in 100, markedly easier than over the Marlborough Railway.
 The connections into the GWR line at Marlborough and at Savernake (Wolfhall Junction) were removed.

-The new company was vested in the M&SWJR by Act of Parliament on 1 August 1899.
+The new company was vested in the M&SWJR by the Midland and South Western Junction Railway Act 1899 (62 & 63 Vict. c. clxxviii) on 1 August 1899.